-Global spending on managed services is estimated to reach $296bn by 2023, at a CAGR of around 11% that is higher than most sectors in the IT market.
+According to Mordor Intelligence, global spending on managed services is estimated to reach USD 311.32 billion by 2027, at a CAGR of 12.44%.
 There are several factors that are driving this trajectory of growth.

 Three, small and medium businesses are expected to take a bigger share of managed services spending on the back of an estimated 25% year-on-year increase in capital expenditure.
-And four, the market itself is becoming more sophisticated as the focus of MSP partnerships shifts from cost to value and outcomes.
+Four, the demand for cloud-based solutions has grown exponentially due to the new remote working arrangements adopted by enterprises.
+And finally, the market itself is becoming more sophisticated as the focus of MSP partnerships shifts from cost to value and outcomes.

 The expected value of MSPs is no longer defined just by conventional metrics such as cost reduction, between 25-45%, or enhanced operational efficiency, between 25-45%.
 As clients shift more strategic functions over to their managed services partners, the emphasis is now on outcome-based partnerships.